 - When the attack occurred.
 (Time, date, during a sequence of events?)

 - Where the attack occurred.
 (Did the assault occur in more than one location?)

 - How the attack happened.
 (Including, were you injured?)

 - DECIDE HOW TO PROCEED.
 The decision to prosecute the suspect and/or initiate internal judicial proceedings lies with the victim.
-The victim can choose to make a report to Canisius College Public Safety or local law enforcement or both.
+The victim can choose to make a report to Canisius University Public Safety or local law enforcement or both.
 If the victim wishes to report the incident to local law enforcement the Buffalo Police Department (911 or 716-851-4494) or the New York State Police 1-844-845-7269 should be contacted.

-If the alleged perpetrator is a member of the Canisius College community and the reporting individual would like to have the incident investigated and adjudicated by Canisius College officials, the reporting individual should contact the Title IX Coordinator Debbie Owens, 716.888.3781, email: @email.
+If the alleged perpetrator is a member of the Canisius University community and the reporting individual would like to have the incident investigated and adjudicated by Canisius University officials, the reporting individual should contact the Title IX Coordinator Debbie Owens, 716.888.3781, email: @email.
 The Title IX Coordinator will assign a Title IX Investigator to work with Public Safety to investigate the incident and proceed with the appropriate judicial proceedings.
 Details related to the hearing processes can be found in the Student Handbook.